 United States Federal Trade Commission

-The US Federal Trade Commission (FTC) requires that all applications which collect and use the personal information of its users inform users about the collection methods.
+The US Federal Trade Commission (FTC) requires that all mobile apps which collect and use the personal information of its users inform users about the collection methods.

 In its “Mobile Privacy Disclosures: Building Trust Through Transparency” document, the FTC emphasizes that application developers in the United States or those who distribute applications to be used in the United States should include privacy policies in their applications.